 When you buy a new Mac, there are just some questions that are more difficult to answer than others.
-One of those questions is how much storage do you really need?
+One of these questions is how much storage do you really need.
 In the case of a new Mac purchase, how you plan to use the computer and what you need it for weigh heavily in your purchase decision.
 So how do you decide?
 Here are some of the factors you should be considering.

 What Are Your Choices?